Rossie D. Alston Jr.: Federal judicial service

 On June 7, 2018, President Donald Trump announced his intent to nominate Alston to serve as a United States district judge of the United States District Court for the Eastern District of Virginia.
 He was Trump's second African American federal judicial nominee.
 On June 18, 2018, his nomination was sent to the United States Senate.
 Trump nominated Alston to the seat on the vacated by Gerald Bruce Lee, who retired on September 30, 2017.
 On October 10, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the Senate.
 On January 23, 2019, President Trump announced his intent to renominate Alston Jr. for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 20–2 vote.

 On June 5, 2019, the Senate invoked cloture on Alston's nomination by a 74–19 vote.
 On June 10, 2019, his nomination was confirmed by a 75–20 vote.
 He received his judicial commission on June 12, 2019.

+In December 2023, Alston issued a temporary restraining order (TRO) preventing the U.S. Army from removing the 1914 Confederate Monument at Arlington National Cemetery, pending a hearing.
+This memorial was commissioned in 1914 by the United Daughters of the Confederacy and is dedicated "To our dead heroes"; in 2022, the Renaming Commission recommended in a report to Congress the removal of the statuary, along with other Confederate monuments and memorials on Defense Department property.
+However, some Republican politicians had expressed opposition to removing the memorial, expressing the belief that this Monument, the work of sculptor and Confederate veteran Sir Moses Ezekiel, commemorates the reconciliation of the North and South post-Appomattox and not the Confederate States of America.
+Alston's order was issued after a group called Defend Arlington, the plaintiffs seeking to halt the memorial's removal, alleged that Ezekiel's headstones was damaged during the removal.
+However, one day after issuing the TRO, Alston allow the removal to go forward, denying the plaintiff's request for a preliminary injunction; during a hearing and in an order, Alston wrote that Defend Arlington had not come forward with evidence of any disturbance of graves, and during a site visit he had seen nothing supporting the group's claims.
+The Army resumed its removal work after Alston's order.